Amazing Stories: 1960s

 Goldsmith is well regarded by science fiction historians for her innovation, and the impact she had on the early careers of writers such as Ursula K. Le Guin and Roger Zelazny, but circulation lagged during her tenure.
 By 1964 Fantastic's circulation was down to 27,000, with Amazing doing little better.
-The following March both Amazing and Fantastic were sold to Ultimate Publishing Company, run by Sol Cohen and Arthur Bernhard.Ashley, Transformations, p.
-263. Goldsmith was given the choice of going with the magazines or staying with Ziff-Davis; she stayed, and Cohen hired Joseph Wrzos to edit the magazines, starting with the August and September 1965 issues of Amazing and Fantastic, respectively.
+The following March both Amazing and Fantastic were sold to Ultimate Publishing Company, run by Sol Cohen and Arthur Bernhard.
+Goldsmith was given the choice of going with the magazines or staying with Ziff-Davis; she stayed, and Cohen hired Joseph Wrzos to edit the magazines, starting with the August and September 1965 issues of Amazing and Fantastic, respectively.
 Wrzos used the name "Joseph Ross" on the mastheads to avoid mis-spellings.
-Both magazines immediately moved to a bi-monthly schedule.Ashley, Transformations, p.
-325.
+Both magazines immediately moved to a bi-monthly schedule.

 Cohen had acquired reprint rights to the magazines' back issues, although Wrzos did get Cohen to agree to print one new story every issue.
 Cohen was also producing reprint magazines such as Great Science Fiction and Science Fiction Classics, but no payment was made to authors for any of these reprints.
 This brought Cohen into conflict with the Science Fiction Writers of America (SFWA), a professional writers' organization formed in 1965.
 Soon SFWA called for a boycott of Ultimate's magazines until Cohen agreed to make payments.
 Cohen agreed to pay a flat fee for all stories, and then in August 1967 this was changed to a graduated rate, depending on the length of the story.
 Harry Harrison had acted as an intermediary in Cohen's negotiations with SFWA, and when Wrzos left in 1967, Cohen asked Harrison to take over.
 SF Impulse, which Harrison had been editing, had folded in February 1967, so Harrison was available.
 He secured Cohen's agreement that the policy of printing almost nothing but reprinted stories would be phased out by the end of the year, and took over as editor with the September 1967 issue.

 By February 1968 Harrison decided to leave, as Cohen was showing no signs of abandoning the reprints.
 He resigned, and suggested Barry N. Malzberg to Cohen as a possible successor.
 Cohen knew Malzberg from his work at the Scott Meredith Literary Agency, and thought that he might be more amenable than Harrison to continuing the reprint policy.
 Malzberg took over in April, but immediately came into conflict with Cohen over the reprints, and then threatened to resign in October over a disagreement about artwork Malzberg had commissioned for a cover.
 Cohen contacted Robert Silverberg, then the president of SFWA, and told him (falsely) that Malzberg had actually resigned.
 Silverberg recommended Ted White as a replacement.
 Cohen secured White's agreement and then fired Malzberg; White assumed control with the May 1969 issue.